yaranathakur/yaranathakur/README.md

 - 📫 How to reach me **<yaranathakur@gmail.com>**

-- ⚡ Fun fact **"Fun Fact: When I'm not deciphering data, I'm an avid online gamer, strategizing and battling my way through virtual worlds.
+- ⚡ Fun fact: **"When I'm not deciphering data, I'm an avid online gamer, strategizing and battling my way through virtual worlds.
 From RPGs to multiplayer showdowns, I'm always up for a gaming adventure! 🎮🌐**

 <h3 align="center">